haleslab/haleslab.github.io/people.md

 ### Taylor Pohl B.S.

 Taylor graduated from Emory in May 2018 after volunteering in the lab for her senior project.
 She then stayed on as a research specialist and is working on the BrightFocus Foundation project to understand how RNA processing factors contribute to the aggregation of tau.
 She is interested in pursuing graduate studies in the future.
 In May 2019, she left the Hales lab for a position at Regeneron.

+### Austin Nuckols B.S., M.S.

+Austin is an Emory Molecular Systems Pharmacology student who rotated in the lab during Winter 2018.
+He then decided to join the lab under co-mentorship with Thomas Kukar.
+His project is utilizing IPS cells and cortical spheroids to understand the function of progranulin.
+He completed his master's thesis in 2022 and working in the private sector.